DataDog/documentation/content/en/network_performance_monitoring/installation.md

 This feature is currently in beta.
 Request access by completing the <a href="https://app.datadoghq.com/network/2019signup">Datadog Network Performance Monitoring Beta Request form</a>.
 </div>

-Network performance monitoring requires Datadog Agent v6.13+ and a Linux kernel versions 4.4.0+ for eBPF support.
+Network performance monitoring requires Datadog Agent v6.13+ and a Linux kernel version 4.4.0+ for eBPF support.
 The following platforms are supported:

 * Ubuntu 16.04+
 * Debian 9+